 GASB Statement No. 67 and GASB Statement No. 68.
 On June 25, 2012, the Governmental Accounting Standards Board (GASB) adopted changes in pension accounting and financial reporting standards for state and local governments ("GASB Statement No. 67" and "GASB Statement No. 68").
-These changes impact the accounting treatment of pension plans in which state and local governments, like the County, participate.
+These changes impacted the accounting treatment of pension plans in which state and local governments, like the County, participate.
 Major changes include: (i) the inclusion of net pension liability on the government's balance sheet (prior to the changes, such net liability was typically disclosed as notes to the government's financial statements); (ii) full pension costs are required to be shown as expenses regardless of actual contribution levels; (iii) lower actuarial discount rates are required to be used for most plans, resulting in increased liabilities and pension expenses; (iv) shorter amortization periods for unfunded liabilities are required to be used, which generally increase pension expenses; and (v) the difference between expected and actual investment returns will be recognized over a five-year smoothing period.
-GASB Statement No. 67 was implemented by SamCERA with the issuance of SamCERA's financial statements for fiscal year 2013-14, and GASB Statement No. 68 was implemented by the County with the issuance of the County's financial statements for fiscal year 2014-15.
+Both GASB Statement No. 67 and GASB Statement No. 68 have been implemented by SamCERA.
 See APPENDIX C - "COMPREHENSIVE ANNUAL FINANCIAL REPORT FISCAL YEAR ENDED JUNE 30, 2020."

-The new GASB pension standards are only applicable to the accounting and reporting for pension benefits in the County's financial statements.
+The GASB pension standards are only applicable to the accounting and reporting for pension benefits in the County's financial statements.
 Accordingly, there will be no impact on the County's existing statutory obligations and policies to fund the pension benefits.